 Aerial view of downtown Kansas City, featuring the prominent dome of the Kansas State Capitol building surrounded by other buildings, greenery, and clear blue skies, illustrating the context for discussing Kansas City's Crime Rate statistics.

-Kansas City Crime Rate – Analyzing Statistics For 2024
+Kansas City Crime Rate – Analyzing Statistics for 2024

 As of 2021, the chance of being a victim of violent crime in Kansas City was 1 in 67, and property crime was 1 in 21.
-Kansas city crime rate has been diligent with data available up to June 2024 through various reports.
+Kansas City crime rate has been diligent with data available up to June 2024 through various reports.

 Comparing this data with other cities, states, and neighborhoods provides a clearer picture of where Kansas City stands on a national scale.